-Digital literacy isn’t just about computers – it can involve learning how to use any form of equipment.
-This can include mobile phones, tablets and iPads, or stock control, point of sale or measuring devices.
+Digital literacy isn’t just about computers – it can involve learning any form of equipment.
+This can include mobile phones, tablets and iPads; GPS systems; stock control, point of sale or measuring devices.
 Some people want to learn to set up their device; use google, apps or social media.
-Everyone will have unique objectives which are explored when we first meet.
+Everyone has specific objectives which are explored when we first meet.
 This ensures that everyone gets to learn as, how and when they need to.

 Computer/Digital literacy sessions require learners to bring their own device although Fran has a tablet on hand so that she can show you how to do things.
 Depending on your situation, access to a library and/or workplace computer may be required.